seqeralabs/nf-training-intro/docs/part3-nextflow.md

 ### Channel Creation

-In Nextflow, channels are used to transport data between processes.
-Think of them as pipelines through which your data flows.
-In this workflow, the `pics` channel is created from a file path specified by the parameter named `input`.
-This channel is responsible for making the images available to the first process (Classify) in the workflow.
+In Nextflow, channels are used to transport data and connect processes together.
+Think of them as pipes through which your data flows.
+In this workflow, we make a channel of picture files called `pics`.
+This channel is responsible for making the images available to the first process (`Classify`) in the workflow.

-In the main.nf, an example of a channel creation is:
+We can create this channel in Nextflow using some built-in tools which are designed to find a set of files and add them to the channel.
+This is called a channel factory and in this example, we will specify where to look for the files using the `params.input` variable.

 ```
 pics = Channel.fromPath(params.input)